Maryland & Delaware Medical Marijuana ConcentratesGreen Relief Health Admin

 In Delaware concentrates are treated the same as dried marijuana flower.
 These means that the same rules of patients having up to 6 ounces every 30 days will apply whether it is a concentrate or flower.
 It is important to note that patients are limited to purchasing 3 ounces every 14 days.

 What Happens If You Buy Flower And Concentrates?

-There are two limits identified on a certification – one for dried flower and one for THC in processed products.
+There are two limits identified on a certification in Maryland – one for dried flower and one for THC in processed products.
 These limits are a combined limit, not two individual limits.
 That is, a patient may purchase the limit of dried flower OR the limit of THC in processed products in a 30-day period, not both.

 If a patient purchases both dried flower and processed product within a 30-day period, the total amount of dried flower and THC available to purchase is reduced by the percentage of product already purchased.

 For example, if a patient has purchased 50% of his or her limit of dried flower and 15% of his or her limit of THC, then he or she has purchased 65% of his or her limit (50 + 15 = 65).
 Therefore, the patient can purchase 35% of either the dried flower limit, or the THC limit.